jbx-protocol/juice-docs/docs/user/project.md

 The ETH not needed for a cycle's payouts will:

 1. Serve as a runway.
 Your payouts reset every cycle, so leaving ETH in the project gives you a head-start for next cycle.
 2. Allow your supporters to cash out their tokens to receive some ETH back from the project.
-You can choose the amount of ETH they receive by setting up a [redemption rate](#redemption-rate).
+You can choose the amount of ETH they receive by setting up a [cash out tax rate](#cash-out-tax-rate).

-*How to choose:* The lower you set your payouts, the more ETH will be available for redemptions, making supporters more likely to trust your project — and if you start with **no** payouts, you can offer your supporters a full refund.
+*How to choose:* The lower you set your payouts, the more ETH will be available for cash outs, making supporters more likely to trust your project — and if you start with **no** payouts, you can offer your supporters a full refund by setting cash out tax to zero.
 Keep in mind that payouts are the only way for you to access funds.
 If you need more flexibility, set this to a higher amount.

 #### Payout Recipients